 Auxiliary: Connect the AUX cable directly to the headphone jack on your phone.
-If your phone does not have a headphone jack, connect a USB-C headphone adapter to it.
+If your phone does not have a headphone jack, connect a USB-C headphone adapter.
 Then, connect the other end of the cable to the AUX IN port on your car stereo.

 Bluetooth: When your car is turned on, enable pairing mode on your stereo.
 You may need to refer to the manual that came with your car.
 Next, navigate to Settings on your phone, tap Connections, and then tap the switch next to Bluetooth to turn it on.
 Once the phone detects your car, select the car from the Available devices list.
-If prompted, confirm the pairing code displayed on the phone for your car to complete the pairing process.
+If prompted, confirm the pairing code displayed on the phone.

-Cassette player: If your car system has a cassette player, you can use a cassette adapter to connect your phone.
+Cassette player: If your car has a cassette player, you can use a cassette adapter to connect your phone.
 Insert the cassette end into the slot on the stereo, and then connect the other end (that looks like an auxiliary cable) to your phone.
-If your phone does not have a headphone jack, connect a USB-C headphone adapter to it.
+If your phone does not have a headphone jack, connect a USB-C headphone adapter instead.

 After you connect the phone to your car, be sure to change the stereo to the correct source based on your preferred method.
 Otherwise, you will not hear sound from your phone through your car speakers.